 3. Repair damaged muscle tissue and promote exercise adaptation (protein)

-As such, the following ‘top 5 foods’ would be consumed with the aim of achieving one or more of these three aspects of recovery.
+As such, the following ‘top 5 foods’ are essential to good football nutrition and would be consumed with the aim of achieving one or more of these three aspects of recovery.

 - Milk is nature’s answer to an all-in-one recovery product, with added calcium for good bone health to boot.
 Containing good quality protein and carbohydrates, milk is able to help you replenish muscle glycogen stores and repair damaged muscle tissue following training.